mcknightlabs/rtmup/_posts/goal/2018-01-29-galapagos.md

 Just before the New Year's holiday, my friend Joe and I headed south to explore the islands and <a href="{% post_url goal/2018-01-30-uwphotography %}">document the marine life</a>.

-Based on our experiences, I prepared a guide to help make the trip logistcs a little less daunting for others.
+Based on our experiences, I prepared a guide to help make the trip logistics a little less daunting for others.
 Have questions?
 Feel free to DM me on [Twitter](https://twitter.com/rtmup) or [Instagram](https://www.instagram.com/rtmup/).
 Enjoy.

 ## Know before you go
 * Book your hotel in advance using a site like Bookings.com.
 In addition to online reviews, we considered details like proximity to the main pier, restaurants, and dive shops.